uniwebcms/dev-tools/src/templates/project/README.md

 ### Module Federation

 Webpack technology enabling Foundations to load dynamically at runtime and share dependencies with host sites.
-Allows Foundation updates to propagate instantly — improve your Foundation, and sites get the update on their next page load based on their version strategy.
+Allows Foundation updates to propagate instantly—improve your Foundation, and sites get the update on their next page load based on their version strategy.

 ### Version Strategy